 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads.|

-It is recommended not to open suspicious and/or irrelevant emails, especially ones received form unknown/suspect senders (addresses).
-Any attachments (or links) present in dubious letters - must not be opened, as doing so can result in a high-risk infection.
-Only official and verified download channels should be used.
-It is just as important to activate and update products with tools/functions, provided by legitimate developers.
-It is ill-advised to use illegal activation tools ("cracks") and third party updaters, as they are often employed to proliferate malware.
+You are advised against opening suspicious or irrelevant emails, especially those received from unknown senders (addresses).
+Any attachments (or links) present in dubious messages must not be opened, as doing so can result in high-risk infection.
+Use only official and verified download channels.
+It is also important to activate and update products with tools/functions provided by legitimate developers.
+Do not use illegal activation tools ("cracks") or third party updaters, as they are often employed to proliferate malware.
 To ensure device integrity and user safety, it is crucial to have a reputable anti-virus/anti-spyware suite installed and kept updated.
-This software has to be used to run regular system scans and removal of detected/potential threats.
-If your computer is already infected with NEFILIM, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+This software must be used to run regular system scans and for the removal of detected/potential threats.
+If your computer is already infected with NEFILIM, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in NEFILIM ransomware's text file ("NEFILIM-DECRYPT.txt"):
+Text presented in NEFILIM ransomware text file ("NEFILIM-DECRYPT.txt"):